octopus-db/documentation/docs/source/data_tables.rst

 global_MetaSite table
 ^^^^^^^^^^^^^^^^^^^^^
 The *global_MetaSite* table stores metasite-related information for all compilations.
-Metasite, according to OCTOPUS semantic framework, is a similarity-based cluster of sites.
+A 'metasite', according to OCTOPUS semantic framework, is a similarity-based cluster of sites.
 In OCTOPUS data model hierarchy global_MetaSite is superordinate to global_SiteMaster, <collection name>_Sample, and <sub-collection name>_DataCore tables (in this decreasing order).
 However, whilst the latter three levels can't be NULL, “METASITE” is quasi nullable.

 .. csv-table::
    :file: ./csv_tables/global_MetaSite.csv